roopesh/ad-qolsys/README.md

 # qolsys_confirm_disarm_code: True/False (Optional) Require the code for disarming; defaults to False
 # qolsys_confirm_arm_code: True/False (Optional) Require the code for arming; defaults to False
 # qolsys_arm_away_always_instant: True/False (Optional) Set to true if all Arm Away commands should be instant; defaults to False
+# homeassistant_mqtt_discovery_topic: homeassistant/ (Optional) The topic Home Assistant is using for MQTT Discovery (homeassistant/ is the default in HA and here)
+# mqtt_state_topic: mqtt-states (Optional) The topic to publish state updates to for the alarm_control_panel and binary_sensor (default: mqtt-states)
+# mqtt_availability_topic: mqtt-availability (Optional) The topic to publish availability events to for the alarm_control_panel and binary_sensor (default: mqtt-availability)
 ```

 You’ll need you appdaemon's apps.yaml to include an app with this module and class: